1989–90 Full Members' Cup

 The 1989–90 Full Members' Cup, known as the Zenith Data Systems Cup for sponsorship reasons, was the 5th staging of a knock-out competition for English football clubs in the First and Second Division.
 The winners were Chelsea and the runners-up were Middlesbrough.

 The competition began on 7 November 1989 and ended with the final on 25 March 1990 at the Wembley Stadium.

 In the first round, there were two sections: North and South.
 In the following rounds each section gradually eliminates teams in knock-out fashion until each has a winning finalist.
 At this point, the two winning finalists face each other in the combined final for the honour of the trophy.

-Liverpool, Arsenal, Tottenham, Manchester United, Everton, Southampton & Queens Park Rangers opted out of this competition.
+Liverpool, Arsenal, Tottenham, Manchester United, Everton, Southampton and Queens Park Rangers opted out of this competition.